dhakalananda/dhakalananda.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Ananda Dhakal.
+Hi, I am Ananda Dhakal (@dhakal_ananda).
 I hack stuffs for fun and profit.
-I specialize at Application Security and it is my prime area of interest.
+I work as a Vulnerability Researcher at Patchstack where I hack on the WordPress ecosystem on a daily basis.
+I am the Brand Ambassador of HackerOne for Nepal.
+In my free time, you'll find me diving into bug bounty programs and breaking them.

 #### Skills